-The Company has a net current liability position of £246,272,000 (2021: £152,564,000).
-This balance arises due to the intercompany balances totalling £271,632,000 (2021: £169,465,000) with the Company's subsidiary companies.
+The Company has net current liabilities of £289,622,000 (2022: £246,272,000).
+This balance arises due to the intercompany balances totalling £316,128,000 (2022: £271,632,000) with the Company's subsidiary companies.
 The amounts principally relate to bank loans drawn in the Company's subsidiary companies in order to finance the purchase of new acquisitions in accordance with the Group's business model.
 The directors of the subsidiary companies have provided a letter of comfort that they will not seek repayment of these balances within 12 months from the date of approval of the Company's financial statements.

 The Company's articles of association include a requirement for the Board to propose an ordinary resolution at the annual general meeting following the fifth anniversary from the initial public offering of the Company for the Company to continue in its current form (the Continuation Resolution).
-This is the first continuation vote since the Company was set up.
+This vote was passed in September 2022 so the Company will continue its business as presently constituted and will propose the same resolution at the AGM in September 2027 and every fifth annual general meeting thereafter.